Visiting the fascinating country of the Netherlands

 Even small restaurants like this one in Delft take credit cards.

-7. Rick Steve’s walking tours helped a lot – in his book about the Netherlands, Rick Steves provides detailed instructions for a self-guided walking tour in each city.
+In his book about the Netherlands, Rick Steves provides detailed instructions for a self-guided walking tour in each city.
 We went on several of them.
-They are a great way to learn the basics about the city without having to pay for a tour guide or follow one in a large group like lost sheep.
-I am not a fan of those type tours.
+They are a great way to learn the basics about the city without paying for a tour guide or following one in a large group, like sheep.
+I am not a fan of those types of tours.

 I always travel with a Rick Steve's book in Europe.